joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 ## Midori A6 Notepad

 After using Moleskine and Traveller's Company notebooks for many years, the switch to Midori A6 was prompted in large part by Wotancraft.
-Their larger-then-Moleskine A6 will fit in either their rectangular pouch or the back pocket of a small Wotancraft Pilot bag.
+Their larger-then-Moleskine A6 will fit in either their rectangular zip pouch or the back pocket of a small Wotancraft Pilot bag.
 It's the largest notebook that's small enough, and the quality is top.
 I like using these notebooks with the simple paper cover, which is light, durable, and inexpensive.

 You can also write on that cover -- I mistakenly left my notebook in the library of the [Huis Marseille Museum of Photography,](https://huismarseille.nl/) and they were able to call me right back to fetch it thanks to the scrawled-but-somehow-readable email address.